Critical, Summary, and Driving Paths

 What is critical path?

-Your Critical Path is the longest distance between the start and the finish dates of your project, including all the tasks and their duration, which gives you a clear picture of the project’s actual schedule.
+The critical path shows the tasks that are essential for completing the project on time.
+Your critical path is the longest distance between the start and the finish dates of your project, including all the tasks and their duration, which gives you a clear picture of the project’s actual schedule.
+All tasks and milestones that make up the project's critical path appear highlighted in red in the Gantt chart.

 Set up a sheet to display the critical path